-Analysing, Critiquing and Organising Marks The student work has the following characteristics: analysis of contextual information from primary sources and secondary sources to draw insightful conclusions about barriers and enablers relationships between existing personal, social and community resources accurate interpretation of relevant contextual information to draw insightful conclusions using data trends 6-7 insightful critique of information using life course perspective to distinguish determinants that influence health in the school or community context analysis and interpretation of contextual information from primary sources and secondary sources to draw considered conclusions about: local or regional trends barriers and enablers existing personal, social or community resources interpretation of contextual information to draw considered conclusions using data trend/s considered critique of relevant contextual information to distinguish determinants that influence health in the post-schooling transition 4-5 analysis and interpretation of contextual information to draw conclusions about barriers or enablers existing personal, social or community resources interpretation of contextual information to draw conclusions using data statement/s critique of information to distinguish factors that influence health in the post-schooling transition 2-3 superficial description of aspects of information from sources about respectful relationships or the post-schooling transition.
-1 The student work does not satisfy any of the descriptors above.
+Analysing, Interpreting and Critiquing Marks The student response has the following characteristics: analysis of contextual information from primary sources and secondary sources to draw insightful conclusions about barriers and enablers relationships between existing personal, social or community resources accurate interpretation of relevant contextual information to draw insightful conclusions using data trends insightful critique of information using life course perspective to distinguish determinants that influence health in the school or community context 6-7 analysis and interpretation of contextual information from primary sources and secondary sources to draw considered conclusions about barriers and enablers existing personal, social or community resources interpretation of contextual information to draw considered conclusions using data trend/s considered critique of relevant contextual information to distinguish determinants that influence health in the post-schooling transition 4-5 analysis and interpretation of contextual information to draw conclusions about barriers or enablers existing personal, social or community resources interpretation of contextual information to draw conclusions using data statement/s critique of information to distinguish factors that influence health in the post-schooling transition 2-3 • superficial description of aspects of information from sources about respectful relationships or the post-schooling transition.
+1 The student response does not match any of the descriptors above.
+0 nvestigating, Synthesising, Evaluating and Reflecting Marks The student response has the following characteristics: investigation and insightful synthesis of information from primary sources and secondary sources related to the development of respectful relationships in the post-schooling transition that includes critical evaluation of two implemented innovations using two RE-AIM steps insightful reflection on the impact/uptake of each innovation using two diffusion process variables recommendation and insightful justification of an innovation for their Year 12 cohort that develops respectful relationships in the post-schooling transition develop a diffusion action strategy for their school setting that includes methodology and resources based on a diffusion process variable addresses a need, barrier or enabler for their Year 12 cohort 7-8 investigation and considered synthesis of information from sources related to the development of respectful relationships that includes considered evaluation of two implemented innovations using two RE-AIM steps considered reflection on the impact/uptake of each innovation using two diffusion process variables recommendation and justification of an innovation for their Year 12 cohort develop a diffusion action strategy that includes methodology and resources addresses a need, barrier or enabler for their Year 12 cohort 5-6 investigation and synthesis of information from sources that includes evaluation of an implemented innovation using RE-AIM reflection on innovation impact/uptake using the diffusion of innovations model recommendation of an innovation for their Year 12 cohort develop an action strategy that includes methodology or resources 3-4 partial investigation of information from sources about respectful relationships superficial explanation of information related to an innovation superficial or partial recommendation or action strategy.
+1-2 The student response does not match any of the descriptors above.
 0

-Investigating, Synthesising, Evaluating and Reflecting Marks The student work has the following characteristics: investigation and insightful synthesis of information from primary sources and secondary sources related to two implemented innovations that enable the development of respectful relationships in the post-schooling transition critical evaluation of each implemented innovation using two RE-AIM steps insightful reflection on the impact of each innovation using two diffusion process variables recommendation and insightful justification of an innovation for their Year 12 cohort develop a diffusion action strategy for their school setting that includes methodology and resources based on a diffusion process variable addresses a need, barrier or enabler for their Year 12 cohort appraises the likely impact of the innovation in the development of respectful relationships in the post-schooling transition for their Year 12 cohort 7-8 investigation and considered synthesis of information from sources related to two implemented innovations that enable the development of respectful relationships considered evaluation of each implemented innovation using two RE-AIM steps considered reflection on the impact of each innovation using two diffusion process variables recommendation and justification of an innovation for their Year 12 cohort develop a diffusion action strategy that includes methodology and resources addresses a need, barrier or enabler for their Year 12 cohort 5-6 investigation and synthesis of information from sources related to two implemented innovations evaluation of an implemented innovation using RE-AIM reflection on innovation impact using diffusion of innovations model recommendation of an innovation for their Year 12 cohort develop an action strategy that includes methodology or resources 3-4 partial investigation of information from sources about respectful relationships superficial explanation of information related to an innovation.
-1-2 The student work does not satisfy any of the descriptors above.
+Organising and Communicating Marks The student response has the following characteristics: effective organisation of information to achieve a particular purpose discerning decision-making and accurate use of written features to achieve a particular purpose language for a community context referencing and the selected genre's conventions 3-4 appropriate organisation of information appropriate decision-making and use of written features language for a community context referencing and the selected genre's conventions.
+1-2 The student response does not match any of the descriptors above.
 0

-Organising and Communicating Marks The student work has the following characteristics: coherent and effective organisation of information to achieve a particular purpose discerning decision-making and accurate use of written features to achieve a particular purpose language for a community context referencing and report genre conventions 3-4 appropriate organisation of information to achieve a particular purpose appropriate decision-making and use of written features to achieve a particular purpose language for a community context referencing and report genre conventions.
-1-2